dpoulson/Astropixels/docs/advanced/colours.md

 red -> yellow -> green -> cyan -> blue -> violet -> pink -> red

 For instance, if you set the palette to 2 (monotone red) and then set the hue to around 220, you will get a nice R2-KT colour.
+Set hue to 255 for a nice red imperial look.
+Check the [Precompiled](precompiled.md) page for installing some custom colour firmware.

 ### DELAY and FADE
 These effect the transition of the hues.